technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

     ![](./media/image11.png)

-9. Click the **X** in the upper right hand corner to close out of the settings menu
+9. Once the changes are saved, click the **X** in the upper right hand corner to close out of the settings menu

      ![](./media/image12.png)